openstack/ceilometer/doc/source/architecture.rst

 3. collector - daemon designed to gather and record event and metering data created by notification and polling agents.
 4. api - service to query and view data recorded by collector service.
-5. alarming - daemons to evaluate and notify based on defined alarming rules.

 As Ceilometer has grown to capture more data, it became apparent that data storage would need to be optimised.
 To address this, Gnocchi_ (resource metering